schmitz1193/Jest/README.md

-NASHILLE SOFTWARE SCHOOL - Cohort 11 front end curriculum
+#NASHILLE SOFTWARE SCHOOL - Cohort 11 front end curriculum

-Unit testing code with the Jest library
+##Unit testing code with the Jest library

-Assignment
+###Assignment:

-You are going to use these concepts to build a JavaScript application that fulfills the following requirements.
+- You are going to use these concepts to build a JavaScript application that fulfills the following requirements.
 Check out all of the possible uses of the expect function to meet the requirements.

-You are going to work on a simple test scenario.
+- You are going to work on a simple test scenario.

-Write a test suite to validate your JavaScript functions.
+- Write a test suite to validate your JavaScript functions.

-There should be a function defined with the name checkWordCount.
+- There should be a function defined with the name checkWordCount.

-That function should return false if a string sent to it has more than 100 words in it.
+- That function should return false if a string sent to it has more than 100 words in it.

-There should be a function defined with the name duplicateCheck.
+- There should be a function defined with the name duplicateCheck.

-That function should return false if a string has duplicate words in it.
+- That function should return false if a string has duplicate words in it.

-There should be a function defined with the name verifyAlphaNumeric.
+- There should be a function defined with the name verifyAlphaNumeric.

-That function should return false if there are any non-alphanumeric characters in a string.
+- That function should return false if there are any non-alphanumeric characters in a string.

-Now that the test suite exists, write a simple application to implement the functionality.
+- Now that the test suite exists, write a simple application to implement the functionality.

-In an HTML file, have two elements: a textarea and a button.
+- In an HTML file, have two elements: a textarea and a button.
-When the button is clicked, extract the contents of the textarea and validate it against the following rules.
+- When the button is clicked, extract the contents of the textarea and validate it against the following rules.
-There should only be alphanumeric characters in the text.
+- There should only be alphanumeric characters in the text.
 No special characters like $%^&*.
-No duplicate words allowed.
+- No duplicate words allowed.
-Word count should be less than 100.
+- Word count should be less than 100.